HarshiChandrafari/Movie_recommendation_using_cpp/README.md

 ### 2. **Prediction Function**

 The `predict_rating` function calculates the predicted rating for a particular movie for the target user.
-It uses the **weighted average** of ratings from other users who are similar to the target user, with the similarity score acting as a weight.
+It uses the **weighted average** of ratings from other users who have very high similarity to the target user, with the similarity score acting as a weight.

 ### 3. **Recommendation Function**